Deep Neural Network Based Accelerated Failure Time Models using Rank Loss: Simulation

 \subsection{Simulation for biases and variance}

-In this subsection, we further investigate the performance of the proposed DeepR-AFT in the point view of the bias and variance trade-off.
-Since an MSE can be decomposed into biases and variances, we evaluate the proportion of the bias and variance in each MSE.
-To this end, we generate test sets in a different way while generating training sets in the same way as in Section~\ref{sec:sim:mse}; Data are generated under a fixed ${\boldsymbol x} =(x_1, x_2, x_3)^{\top}$, which leads to a fixed $f(\boldx)$.
-In this way, an MSE can be decomposed into a squared biases $\{\E[\hat{f}(\boldx)] - f(\boldx)\}^2$ and the variance $\Var(\hat{f}(\boldx))$.
-The generation of test sets can be summarized as follows:
+In this subsection, we {investigate the bias and variance trade-off of the proposed DeepR-AFT.} Since an MSE can be decomposed into biases and variances, we evaluated the proportion of the bias and variance in each MSE.
+Using the learned $\hat{f}$s from the training sets, we examine the bias and variance on the newly generated samples.
+Among the setups considered in Section~\ref{sec:sim:mse}, we chose $\tau = 40,$ a training sample size of $3000$, and a Gaussian error distribution to obtain $\hat{f}_{k}s, \ k = 1, \ldots, 100$ with the non-linear interaction, GAM-type, and purely linear types.
+Note that the bias and variance must be evaluated at a true fixed $f(\boldx)$.
+The corresponding simulation procedures are summarized below: